Central District Football Club: New club

 The Central District Football Club was formed in 1959, and served a five-year apprenticeship in the SANFL reserves competition (1959–1963) before entering the senior ranks with Woodville Football Club for the 1964 SANFL season.
-For the inaugural season in the reserves, Charlie Pratt (a key member of the late-1940s and early-to-mid-1950s West Torrens sides) was appointed coach.
+For the inaugural season in the reserves, Charlie Pyatt (a key member of the late-1940s and early-to-mid-1950s West Torrens sides) was appointed coach.
 John Delo, a former West Torrens ruckman residing at Salisbury, was appointed the club's first captain.

 The name "Central District" referred to a Queen's Birthday Holiday Football Carnival contested by the Gawler, Barossa, Adelaide Plains and Mid-North Football Leagues.
 The club name represented a district, bringing together people from the fast-growing urban northern Adelaide areas of Salisbury, Elizabeth, Gawler, Adelaide Plains, Barossa Valley and the Mid North.
 The new club gave the entire area a team to follow in the SANFL.